 This nursing home's second worse category was short-term care, where it earned a grade of just D in that category.
 This is a relatively poor grade.
 Short-term care ratings are crucial for prospective residents seeking rehabilitation.
 Rehabilitation usually requires additional highly-skilled nursing services.
 This includes a vast scope of nursing services, ranging from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
 With its grade in this area, we were not stunned to discover that this place is well below average in terms of the number of registered nurse and physical therapy hours offered to its residents based on the measures we assessed.
 Honestly, this was what we expected to find.
 The last item we looked at in this area is the number of patients that eventually returned home from the facility.
 This facility struggled quite a bit in this area as well, with just 0 percent of its residents returning home.

 Switching gears to the fourth category, this facility really did not perform well here either.
 Due to a very poor grade of F in nursing, this is really as terrible as it gets.
 In determining a nursing home's nursing rating, we consider the quantity of hours nurses are with patients as well as the skill levels of those nurses.
 This nursing home provides 0.3 hours of nursing care per resident per day.
 This is a much lower figure than we are used to seeing.
 Finally, we also assessed some nursing quality-based metrics in determining our nursing scores.
 This facility performed well in the area of minimizing its residents' pressure ulcers and major falls.
 We consider these areas to be reliable indicators of the quality of nursing care.

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This metric measures the percent of long-term care residents that are suffering from pressure ulcers or bed sores.
-We consider this statistic when determining our nursing grades.
+This figure indicates the percent of long-term stay residents who have new or worsened pressure ulcers or bed sores.
+We factor in this statistic in computing our nursing grades.